Running World Marathon called it the “craziest and most worthwhile marathon in the world.”

 “I passed young lads, older men, groups of mothers with their children, all of them supported and cheered me as I passed and I was beginning to feel like Mo Farah on marathon day.”

 Finishing by midday lets you avoid most of the heat and leaves you thinking “wow – that was a very productive morning!”
-As you make your way to the final stage of the race, which is in the stadium, you are greeted by drums, cheering and cold beer!
+As you make your way to the final stage of the race, which is in the stadium, The drums, cheering and cold beer greet you!

 Kitty Grub who ran in 2018 remembers her experience:

 “One of the most mentally and physically challenging things I’ve ever done, but also one of the most worthwhile.
-I’ve never done a marathon before, so crossing that finish line has got to be one of the most exhilarating things you could ever feel, especially in that heat and especially surrounded by people who are cheering you on and willing you to finish.“
+I’ve never done a marathon before, so crossing that finish line has got to be one of the most exhilarating things you could ever feel, especially in that heat and especially with people surrounding me who are cheering you on and willing you to finish.“

 “This whole trip has been incredible.
 The way Street Child pulls it all together and everybody travels here together is fantastic, it is like one big community and on marathon day you’re all supporting each other.”

 Competitors often hear the words ”thank you” said to them by kids as they try to keep up with them.
-The children are so grateful for the money that is generated from the event and donated to Street Child.
+The children are so grateful for the money that Street Child generate from the event.
 From funding schools to making sure they have clean water, this has made a huge difference to their communities.

 Street Child provides you with the chance to see exactly where your money is going.
 Visiting the projects that the raised money goes towards makes you realise that you really are making a difference.
 Unlike larger charities, Street Child is a Grassroots charity which empowers locals to take charge of the projects.